salmonwatersheds/percentile-benchmarks-CI/README.md

 harvestRate <- rbeta(n = n, shape1 = beta1, shape2 = beta2)
 ```

-We initialized the simualted time-series using a spawner abundance that was 20% of the equilibrium spawner abundance, and then simulated the dynamics of recruitment and harvest over the next 50 years:
+We initialized the simulated time-series using a spawner abundance that was 20% of the equilibrium spawner abundance, and then simulated the dynamics of recruitment and harvest over the next 50 years:

 ``` r
 # Simulate spawner data: